 Please note: All CCEL van drivers and riders must follow current CWRU safety guidelines for COVID-19; check CWRU’s website (https://case.edu/covid19) for the most recent updates.
-For Fall Semester, 2021 all drivers and passengers must wear masks covering nose and mouth the entire time they are in the vans and each van is allowed to transport six passengers (including the driver).
+All drivers and passengers must wear masks covering nose and mouth the entire time they are in the vans.

 The CCEL vans may be operated only by permanent employees of CWRU and by current CWRU students, all of whom meet the following criteria::